engineerbaz/AWS-Cloud-Knowledge/all_Data.md

 ================================================
 # LAB - CloudTrail

 - CloudTrail is a regional service
 - 90 days logs
 - not writeable
 - read only
 - Trail is created for accessing data for more than 90 days
+- Log data is available after 24hours of creation of Trail
-- Trail created in North Viriginia will be globally.
+- Trail created in **North Viriginia will be globally**.
+- Key Points
+  - Prefix = Folder in S3
+  - Tags = Labels
+  - Types of Event
+    - Management = O&Management
+    - Data event = logs inside of resouce
+    - Insight = logs related to sign-in , out.
+  - CloudTrail logs is created in a folder in S3
+  - Data Formate is YYYYMMDDT